 “I got an 8×40 mm binoculars a few months ago and I was totally impressed with its clarity and brightness.
 The Field of View was also cool.
-The only problem I had with this binocular was the blackout problems.
+The only problem I had with this was the binoculars blacked-out areas problem.
 They were too conspicuous, especially during the day.
 It was difficult to see the whole image especially without taking time to position your eye correctly.”

 This is what my sister came complaining about last weekend.
 While I helped her out, it occurred to me that many guys out there were lost in this same problem.
 I have created this post to help anyone who needs help on how to focus binoculars correctly to solve this problem.

 With that said, the “blackout” problem that my sister was seeing is called the kidney-bean effect.
 You can also call it the flying shadow effect.

 What is the Kidney Bean Effect?

 The kidney bean effect is also referred to as a flying shadow effect while looking through binoculars.
 It is a mishap associated with wide-field eyepieces.
 However, it majorly results from the spherical abnormality of the bins exit pupil design.

 The binocular’s exit pupil is curved.
 Due to this, it is not possible, in most cases, to perfectly focus the entire field of view at the same time.
 So, you have to release the bin and hold it slightly further from your eye.
 This will enable to easily focus on one zone better.

 Basically, there is the position that your iris cuts of light from a zone, usually between the center and the zone’s periphery.
 This happens when your eyes are not aligned perfectly with the eyepiece optical axis.

 When this happens, what you will get are “flying shadows” that look more like the kidney bean.
 This effect is often produced during the day.
 It is also very visible if you are watching a bright moon at night with stargazing binoculars.